phrenotype/qorm/docs/parts/query_filters.md

 `not_in`
 This performs the reverse of `in`.
+Again, notice how a single column is `projected` in the Handler.
 ```php
 User::items()->filter(['firstname.not_in'=>['paul', 'peter']]);
 User::items()->filter(['id.not_in' => Comment::items()->project('user')]);